the-tobias-project/hydra/README.md

 ## Setup

+HyDRA is consisted of two separate pieces.
+The server/hub and the client(s)/spoke(s).
+In this section, we explain how to setup either section.
+Most users will be interested in the spoke setup.

-The recommended setup requires the following:
+For both sections the recommended setup requires the following:

 * Docker (Version 2.0 or above)
 * Bash